TheArturthur/CoppermindScraper/Cosmere/Restares.md

->“*It took hours to decide, but Restares is right--this is what must be done.
+>“*It took hours to decide, but Restares is right—this is what must be done.
 For the good of Alethkar.*”
 \-Amaram to Kaladin, on deciding to take the Shards for himself[1]